SourcePointUSA/ios-cmp-app/README.md

 # iOS Setup guide

+**Important** if you're not using the new message builder, make sure to use pod version < 3.
+The README for the older version can be found [here](https://github.com/SourcePointUSA/ios-cmp-app/blob/d3c999a2245d2e5660806321c3979eaa32838642/README.md).

 We strongly recommend the use of [CocoaPods](https://cocoapods.org) in order to install our SDK.
 In your `Podfile` add the following line to your app target: